ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 ### Profile for the LED - ?

 I haven't decided on a profile for the LED strip yet.
-This will likely be the most expensive part of this project - but also most visible
+This will likely be the most expensive part of this project - but also the most visible.

 ### Housing